HIV/AIDS in India

 HIV/AIDS in India is an epidemic.
-The National AIDS Control Organisation (NACO) estimated that 2.14 million people lived with HIV/AIDS in India in 2017.
+The National AIDS Control Organisation (NACO) estimated that 3.14 million people lived with HIV/AIDS in India in 2023.
 Despite being home to the world's third-largest population of persons with HIV/AIDS (as of 2023, with South Africa and Nigeria having more), the AIDS prevalence rate in India is lower than that of many other countries.
 In 2016, India's AIDS prevalence rate stood at approximately 0.30%—the 80th highest in the world.
-Treatment of HIV/AIDS is primarily via a "drug cocktail" of antiretroviral drugs and education programs to help people avoid infection.
+Treatment of HIV/AIDS is via a combination of antiretroviral drugs and education programs to help people avoid infection.

 Epidemiology

 The main factors which have contributed to India's large HIV-infected population are extensive labour migration and low literacy levels in certain rural areas resulting in a lack of awareness and in gender disparities.
-The Government of India has also raised concerns about the role of intravenous drug use and prostitution in spreading AIDS.
+The Government of India has also raised concerns about the role of intravenous drug use and prostitution in spreading HIV.

 According to Avert, the statistics for special populations in 2007 are as follows:

 Note: Some areas in the above table report an HIV prevalence rate of zero in antenatal clinics.
-This does not necessarily mean HIV is absent from the area, as some states report the presence of the virus at STD clinics and among intravenous drug users.
+This does not necessarily mean HIV is absent from the area, as some states report the presence of the virus at STI clinics and among intravenous drug users.
 In some states and union territories, the average antenatal HIV prevalence is based on reports from only a small number of clinics.

 In India, populations which are at a higher risk of HIV are female sex workers, men who have sex with men, injecting drug users, and transgenders/hijras.